Freedom Road

-Freedom Road was a 1979 American TV historical drama mini-series starring boxer Muhammad Ali and Kris Kristofferson, based on the 1944 novel by Howard Fast and directed by Jan Kadar.
+Freedom Road is a 1979 American TV historical drama mini-series starring boxer Muhammad Ali and Kris Kristofferson, based on the 1944 novel by Howard Fast and directed by Jan Kadar.
 Running for four hours, it was first broadcast on NBC on October 29 and 30, 1979.

 Plot

 Ali plays ex-slave Gideon Jackson, a former Union soldier who returns to his home in South Carolina following the American Civil War and ultimately becomes a U.S. senator.
 The film and Fast's novel are based on a true story, but they take a number of liberties.
 (Jackson was also the inspiration for the villain in D. W. Griffith's racist propaganda film The Birth of a Nation.)

 Initially representing black ex-slaves at the state's constitutional convention, Jackson is elected to the state legislature and eventually to the U.S. Senate despite opposition from white landowners, law enforcement, and the Ku Klux Klan.
 Kristofferson plays sharecropper Abner Lait, who helps Jackson unite former slaves and white tenant farmers.